alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 wait for some seconds until exchanges start sending traffic, see if it breaks, revert the DNS to point to the ELB.
-Then research in the logs to find out where it broke and why.
+Then start hunting in the logs to find out where it broke and why.

 We had to fine-tune a few parameters in Nginx because we were running out of file descriptors so fast: